Sponsored by Beefcake Racing

-Class Rules: Any Ford Truck with a late-model Ford based V8 overhead-cam engine.
+Any Truck with a late-model Ford based V8 overhead-cam engine.
 Any modifications, vehicle weight or power adders allowed.
 Electronically controller, pneumatic, electric, hydraulic shifters prohibited.
 2 steps are ok.

-Credentials: A Valid state or government issued driver’s license beyond a learner’s permit level mandatory for cars running 10.00 or slower.
-A Valid NHRA competition license is mandatory for cars running 9.99 or quicker, at an NHRA Member Track.
+A valid state or government issued driver’s license beyond a learner’s permit level mandatory for cars running 10.00 or slower.
+A valid NHRA competition license is mandatory for cars running 9.99 or quicker, at an NHRA Member Track.
 NHRA/IHRA competition license mandatory at an IHRA Member Track.

 Note: It is ultimately the competitor’s responsibility to familiarize themselves with the Mod Nationals class requirements as well as all NHRA safety requirements.
 The competitor agrees they bear the ultimate responsibility when it comes to safety and how it complies with NHRA rule books.
 The competitor also agrees that no one else other than the competitor is in the best position to know about how their particular race car has been constructed and how to safely operate it.